2,458 texts in Legends of the Jews (Ginzberg)

 He is the ultimate power in Egypt, and he is absolutely convinced of his own divinity.
 So, when Moses and Aaron come to him with their message – "Let my people go, that they may se...

-And the story of his confrontation with God, as told in Legends of the Jews (Ginzberg), is a masterclass in divine clapback.
-Pharaoh, the most powerful ruler on earth, puffed up wi...
+The story of his confrontation with God, as told in Legends of the Jews (Ginzberg), is a masterclass in divine clapback.
+Pharaoh, the most powerful ruler on earth, puffed up with e...

 The Legends of the Jews, that monumental work by Louis Ginzberg, gives us some fascinating insights.
 Ginzberg compiles centuries of Jewish tradition to paint a richer picture than ...